markj0hnst0n/markj0hnst0n/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shopify partnership
+- 🔭 I’m currently working on Shopify Partnership Fundamentals
 - 🌱 I’m currently learning Liquid
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with expanding my knowledge base